aoriens/news-service/curl_scripts/README.md

     ./get_news

-Scripts can support an optional query parameter.
-Note that it is added to the URL without escaping.
-The following command sends `GET
+Scripts support an optional query parameter.
+Note that it is appended to the URL as is, without escaping.
+The leading '?' is required.
+The following command sends `GET <DOMAIN>/news?offset=10&limit=20`:
-<DOMAIN>/news?offset=10&limit=20`:

     ./get_news "?offset=10&limit=20"